qBioTurin/epimod/_pages/HowInstall.md

 ### macOS installation instructions

 GreatSPN compiles and runs successfully on macOS.
+After downloading the GreatSPN GUI

 1. Install [*HomeBrew*](https://brew.sh/)
 2. Install *openjdk* by using the following terminal command lines: